At a Glance: Best AR-15 Buffers

 Our Top Pick

 ‘A mere cog in the machine’ is definitely not the right way to think about your AR buffer.
 Novice shooters, and even more experienced ones will often neglect the importance of having a proper buffer in their rifles.
 They will either go with the stock option that came with the rifle or in worst-case scenarios, use the wrong one and wonder why their AR isn’t working properly.
-No matter how insignificant it may seem to some, a buffer with the correct weight and spring for your system will provide a much more effective shooting experience than you might think.
+No matter how insignificant it may seem to some, the Best AR-15 Buffers with the correct weight and the best buffer springs for your system will provide a much more effective shooting experience than you might think.

 Brownells – AR-15 Heavy Carbine Buffers